CodeFinder2/embed-resource/README.md

 # Overview

 Embed binary files and resources (such as GLSL shader source files) into C++ projects.
-Uses C++11 features but no other library.
+Uses C++11 features but no other library/dependencies.

 # Usage